blentz100/missing-semester-solutions/README.md

       ### Learn Git Branching Tutorial
-      #### Introduction Sequence
+      #### Introduction Sequence - A nicely paced introduction to the majority of git commands

-      1. Introduction to Git Commits.
+      1. Introduction to Git Commits

             Git commits are lightweight snapshots of a project you are working on, and switching between them is fast.

             Each time we do a ```git commit``` we create a new snapshot that is tied to a parent commit.

-      2. Branching in Git.
+      2. Branching in Git

-    Done
+      3. Merging in Git
+      4. Rebase Introduction

-    #### Ramping Up
+    #### Ramping Up - The next serving of 100% git awesomes-ness.
+Hope you're hungry

-    Done
+      1. Detach yo' HEAD
+      2. Relative Refs (^)
+      3. Relative Refs #2 (^)
+      4. Reversing Changes in Git

-    #### Moving Work Around
+    #### Moving Work Around - "Git" comfortable with modifying the source tree :P

+      1. Cherry-pick Intro

             Use git cherry-pick if you want to pick one of more commits from another branch and add those to the branch you are currently working on.

             git revert undoes a commit by creating a new commit

             git reset actually alters the commit history.

             Use git reset on a local repo, use git revert on a public repo

+      2. Interactive Rebase Intro

             git rebase -i will let you reorder the sequence of commits

             Done

-    #### A Mixed Bag
+    #### A Mixed Bag - A mixed bag of Git techniques, tricks, and tips

-    1 - Grabbing Just 1 Commit
+      1. Grabbing Just 1 Commit

           Let's say you are debugging a problem, you go back and add some print debug statements and print statements.
 Each one of those has their own commit now.
 Now you solve the problem and you just want your bugFix commit back into the main branch without bringing along your debug commits.
 That's the use case for this problem.
 Two potential solutions are suggested: ```git rebase -i``` or ```git cherry-pick```.

           Solution using cherry-pick

           ```console
           git checkout main
           git cherry-pick bugFix
           ```

           Solution using git rebase -i
           ```console
           git rebase -i c1 // delete commits c2 and c3
           git branch -f c4 main'
           ```

-    2 - Juggling Commits
+      2. Juggling Commits

           //We need to change newImage even though that commit is way back in history

           git rebase -i C1 //reorder so the commit we want is on top

           git checkout newImage //get setup to make the change to newImage

           git commit --amend //make the change to newImage

           git checkout caption...

           git rebase -i C1 //reorder back to the original order

           git branch -f main HEAD~3 //move main to this updated part of the tree with the force -f flag

-    Done.

-    3 - Juggling Commits #2
+      3. Juggling Commits #2

             git cherry-pick will plop down a commit from anywhere in the tree onto HEAD

             My first attempt solved this in 14 commands.
 Shortest is 4.
 Need some practice on this one.

-    4 - Git Tags
+      4. Git Tags

-    5 - Git Describe
+      5. Git Describe

     In progress.

+    #### Advanced Topics - For the Truly Brave!
+    1. Rebasing over 9000 times
+    2. Multiple parents
+    3. Branch spaghetti